kbsant/cljgossip/README.md

      ;; The list of channel names is available on the gossip.haus/docs site.
      (gossip/send-all conn nil "Frida" "hi all")

-Or sent to a specific user:
+Or send to a specific user.
+Note: as of testing time, Gossip requires that spaces be removed from the game name argument.

      (gossip/send-to conn "Frida" "SampleValhallaGame" "Thor" "hi there, Thor")